Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Results

-Unlike the $5sns({^1}S_0) + 5sns({^1}S_0)$ interaction, numerically calculated values of $\widetilde{C}_6$ using the model potential~\eqref{eq:modelPot} between $5snp({^1}P_{1,1_x})$ states do not display this pathological behavior at low-$n$ (open blue diamonds in the lower panel of Fig.~\ref{fig:C6_coeff}).
-Replacing the numerically calculated energies in the denominators of Eq.~\eqref{eq:c6-pp} with experimental ones listed in~\cite{Esherick77,BeiLucTim82,SanNav10} changes the $\widetilde{C}_6$ coefficients very little for $n\gtrsim 20$ (solid black points).
+Unlike the $5sns({^1}S_0) + 5sns({^1}S_0)$ interaction, numerically calculated values of $\widetilde{C}_6$ using the model potential~\eqref{eq:modelPot} between $5snp({^1}P_{1,1_x})$ states do not display the same pathological behavior at low $n$ (open blue diamonds in Fig.~\ref{fig:C6_coeff_pp}).
+Replacing the numerically calculated energies in the denominators of Eq.~\eqref{eq:c6-pp} with experimental ones listed in~ \ttcl{\mbox{\cite{Esherick77, BeiLucTim82, SanNav10} }} changes the $\widetilde{C}_6$ coefficients very little for $n\gtrsim 20$ (solid black points).